AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/lending-and-borrowing-protocols.md

 * **Boost Your Lending and Borrowing APRs:** Are you a user looking to boost your APRs for lending or reduce your owned APRs for borrowing on Silo?
 Access Merkl's or Silo's app to start earning additional rewards on your lending or borrowing positions on Silo.
 All Merkl APRs are displayed directly on Silo but you can also connect your wallet, type "Silo" in the search bar to find the opportunity that suits you best, or click on the following [link](https://app.merkl.xyz/?search=silo).
 * **Learn More About Liquidity Incentive Rewards:** Want to learn more about how to benefit from Merkl's liquidity incentive rewards?
 Check this [page](../../earning-with-merkl/earn-with-merkl/) to get started.

-## Radiant Campaign
+## Radiant Campaigns

 ### For Incentive Providers

-* **Learn How to Configure a Radiant Campaign:** Are you an Incentive Provider looking to learn how to configure a Radiant campaign?
+* **Learn How to Configure a Radiant Campaign:** Are you an Incentive Provider (IP) looking to learn how to configure a Radiant campaign?
 Go check this [page](../../distribute-with-merkl/types-of-campaign/lending-borrowing-incentivization-campaign-on-radiant.md) to learn how to get started.
 * **Start a Radiant Campaign:** Ready to start a Radiant campaign?
 Access the Radiant campaign creator mode by clicking on this [link](https://app.merkl.xyz/create/radiant).
 Don't forget to **whitelist the token you'll be using as a reward** by filling out this [form](https://tally.so/r/3y2bqx).